bailocisse/Building-a-Model-to-Predict-Housing-Prices/README.md

 <a class="anchor" id="installation_instructions"></a>
 >## Installation instructions

-Instructions are described in the notebook
+The code is described in the notebook.
+You can also find results in the presentation slide deck

 <a class="anchor" id="contact"></a>
 >## Contact Information